mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ### System.IO.IOException: Cannot create a file when that file already exists.
 ![](https://i.imgur.com/Wjv2nx2.png)
 Solution.
 Delete the logs folder.
-If you have previously installed 64 bit tModLoader, clear out the install directory and reinstall Terraria, then install tModLoader again.
+If it comes back, you can try renaming the ModLoader folder to ModLoaderOld or completely reinstalling Terraria.

 ### Host and Play: The system cannot find the file specified
 ![](https://i.imgur.com/Vm2b78X.png)